silviocustodio/react-get-github-info/README.md

-# Check this project, Access: https://silviocustodio.github.io/react-get-github-info/public
+# Check this project, access: https://silviocustodio.github.io/react-get-github-info/public
 Starting with React.js, project that searches the GitHub user name and its respective repositories via Github's own api

 * Setup with Webpack